 Fly tying procedure of one of my variants of the very original type of floating streamer "AR Suspender Pin Fry Streamer" in the traditional and popular form "Step By Step" photo gallery with a detailed description of individual tying steps and materials!

-In the next part of my regular series "At The Vice", I have prepared for you the fly tying procedure of a smaller subsurface streamer "AR Suspender Pin Fry Streamer", which is very actual for this period of the coming autumn!
+In the next part of my regular series "At The Vice", I have prepared for you the fly tying procedure of a smaller subsurface streamer "AR Suspender Pin Fry Streamer", which is very actual for this period of the ending summer and the slowly coming autumn!
 At this time, predatory fish are actively hunting mainly fry of a coarse fish, which congregate in larger shoals and are heated in shallow areas of reservoirs and lakes, or even in the calmer, warmer pools of larger rivers.

 This type of "floating" streamer is especially very popular in the UK, where similar patterns are fished in this period of Indian summer for large lake rainbow trout and brown trout, who hunt fry of roaches and small perch or other small fish such as stickelbacks, etc. It is at this time that the greatest chance to catch the largest trout in the very clear water reservoirs, which in this magical time are called "Fry Feeders"!